Code Debugging and Diagnostics

 Valgrind

 We advise using Valgrind to check memory leaks when doing development on Spheral.
-When using Valgrind to check Spheral, be sure to use the provided suppression file
+When using Valgrind to check Spheral, be sure to use the provided suppression file and call the Spheral python executable directly:

-valgrind --suppressions=./scripts/devtools/valgrind_python_suppression ./spheral
+valgrind --suppressions=./scripts/devtools/valgrind_python_suppression .venv/bin/python

 Using Caliper

-./scripts/devtools/host-config-build.py <sys_type>-<spec>.cmake -DENABLE_TIMER=ON
+./scripts/devtools/host-config-build.py <sys_type>-<spec>.cmake -DSPHERAL_ENABLE_TIMERS=ON

 Caliper is configured and started through the cali::ConfigManager.
 The cali::ConfigManager is wrapped in a TimerMgr singleton class, which has a python interface.